 Pennsylvania Democrats working to turn state House of Representatives blue

 HARRISBURG, Pa.
-(KDKA) — Midterm elections are usually tough for the president's party, and that would be the Democrats this year.
+(CBS) — Midterm elections are usually tough for the president's party, and that would be the Democrats this year.

 But Pennsylvania Democrats think they could turn the state House of Representatives blue.
 If it happens, it could be a rare state chamber flip in a year that a lot of observers think will be pretty good for Republicans.